sbyebss/sbyebss.github.io/_pages/about.md

   - /about.html
 ---

-​I am a 5th-year PhD candidate at Georgia Institute of Technology.
+​I am a 5th-year PhD candidate at Georgia Institute of Technology, and Research Scientist in NVIDIA.
 My advisor is [Dr. Yongxin Chen](https://yongxin.ae.gatech.edu/).
 Before this, I got my Bachelor degree from Shanghai Jiao Tong University (SJTU).

 My current research interest centers on the controllable generation within the field of generative AI.